Pranam,

 'New Challenges'

-"Deven assisted us with the creation of these two high- growth segments and was then ready for new challenges," Terry McGraw, chairman, chief executive officer and president of the company, said in a statement.
+S&P said it started the process for replacing Sharma before its downgrade of the U.S., after overseeing a split of the company into a credit rater and McGraw-Hill Financial."Deven assisted us with the creation of these two high- growth segments and was then ready for new challenges," Terry McGraw, chairman, chief executive officer and president of the company, said in a statement.
 "Accordingly, we began a process to identify a new leader for S&P."

 In downgrading the U.S., S&P said lawmakers failed to meet targets for reducing the budget deficit.
 The market value of global stocks tumbled by $7.6 trillion between Aug.
 5 and Aug.
 12, according to data compiled by Bloomberg.
 The S&P 500 Index (SPX) swung by at least 4.6 percent in the four trading days following the change.
 Gold rose 5 percent.